jitesoft/yolog/README.md

 The methods allow the user to toggle each plugin errors on or off (that is, passing of the `Error` object through the log parameter at all).
 Each plugin is responsible to make sure that the error object is not `null` before doing anything with its properties.
 Calling the functions without any argument will set errors to on or off for all the tags instead of a single tag.

-**Priority**

-The `priority` getter and setter have been deprecated since v 2.6.3 and will be removed in v 3.x.
-It has no usage as of now, due to the fact that Yolog calls all the plugins asynchronously (making priority nil).

 ## Notes